denali-js/core/guides/configuration/initializers.md

 # Initializers

-Initializers a functions that run after your application is loaded into memory, but before it binds to a port to start accepting connections.
+Initializers are functions that run after your application is loaded into memory, but before it binds to a port to start accepting connections.
 It's the ideal spot to do any kind of bootstrapping or setup to get your app ready to start serving connections.